chalatz/tours/pages/tours/driving/best-of-rhodes-tours-greece.md

       tour.
 The kids love Knights Stories, castles and old midlevel citys, also Greek mythology and ancient wonders like the world famous Colossus of Rhodes.
 They can run into the Old Stadium and feel the Old athletic spirit.
-Incredible views on the way for kids’ pictures, and of course they will love the donkey ride up to the Acropolis of Lindos!!
+Incredible views on the way for kids’ pictures.
   - q: How long does it take a walk back to our ship from the gate near the Palace of Grand Master and the Archaeological Museum?
     a: Usually it takes less than 10 min, however, you can do it as long as you wish,